 AED Maintenance Checklist

-A maintenance designee should follow at least these basic AED maintenance steps to evaluate the AED device’s current condition and keep the life saving device in working order:
+A maintenance designee should follow (at least) these basic AED maintenance steps to evaluate the AED’s current condition and keep the life saving device in working order:

 - Visually inspect the general condition of the AED.